Planner Aware Path Learning in Diffusion Language Models Training: Conclusion

 \section{Conclusion}

 \looseness=-1 In this work, we investigate the role of planning at inference time with respect to denoiser training for DLMs.
 Through this, we identify a mismatch in popular planner-guided inference paths and standard denoiser training that uses uniformly at random masking.
 We propose a new Planner-Aware Evidence Lower Bound (P-ELBO) and developed a practical algorithm, Planner-Aware Path Learning (PAPL), to align the denoiser training with its intended use at inference.
 We demonstrate that the P-ELBO recovers all current planning strategies, and in particular enjoys straightforward implementation with PAPL being a single line code change with no additional computational overhead from standard DLM training.
 Empirically, PAPL achieves a 40\% relative increase in protein foldability, a $4\times$ MAUVE gain in text generation, and a 23\% relative improvement in code generation on HumanEval. demonstrating the benefits of reconciling the training and sampling processes.
 While PAPL uses the denoiser's own confidence to plan, there are many other possible planning functions presenting ripe directions to extend and generalize the PAPL algorithm.
+We discuss how other unmasking schemes such as ``top probability margin \cite{kim2025trainworstplanbest}, RDM \cite{RDM}, Top-k ``block-denoising'' \cite{nie2025largelanguagediffusionmodels}, and ``Confidence Thresholding'' \cite{wu2025fastdllmtrainingfreeaccelerationdiffusion} can fit into a properly adapted version of our mathematical framework in \S \ref{app:instantiations} and \S \ref{app:moreotherdenoisingmethods}.
+Expanding this analysis to find a computationally viable loss analogous to what the PAPL loss of \eqref{eq:papl-loss} provides for greedy ancestral is an interesting avenue for future work.
+Finally, we remark that our papers strength is also its limitation: while we show that one should modify the ELBO in order to account for alternative decoding strategies in MDMs, this means that some amount of post-training is necessary in order to test whether the decoding strategies performance can be improved via using a planner-aware loss.
+This training overhead makes our methodology expensive to implement with large planning models compared to just testing performance at inference time.

 \cut{ \looseness=-1 Implemented as a one-line modification to the standard loss, PAPL incurs no computational overhead yet delivers substantial gains across diverse domains, It achieved a 40\% relative increase in protein foldability and a 23\% relative improvement in code generation on HumanEval, demonstrating the benefits of reconciling the training and sampling processes.
 Our work highlights that making training objectives inference-aware is a crucial and effective step towards building more powerful generative models. }